Boyquotes/setup-gde/README.md

 Scons is required to be installed on your system (and in your PATH) in order for this plugin to work.
 Currently it only works on Windows as I don't have a Linux machine to test it on.

+To run the plugin, go to `Project -> Tools -> Setup GDExtension`.
+The plugin should be enabled already.

 Pretty much - it runs `OS.execute()` to unzip the downloaded package.
 On Windows it relies on Powershell v5+.
 This is because there is no native way in Godot to unzip a folder.
 Most machines should be able to do so through the shell however.